> Location of Machu Picchu

 Location of Machu Picchu

-The location of Machupicchu is 112.5 km. northeast of the city of Cusco, at 2,350 meters, within the Machu Picchu Archaeological Park, which comprises a large area of the province of Urubamba in the Cusco Department.
+The location of Machu Picchu is 70 mi (112.5 km) northeast of the city of Cusco, at 7,890 ft (2,400 m) above sea level, within the Machu Picchu Archaeological Park, which comprises a large area of the province of Urubamba in the Cusco Department.
 It is surrounded by a huge forest of majestic mountains.

-The surface of the Archaeological Park, the urban and agricultural area, cover a total of 32 592 hectares.
+The surface of the Archaeological Park, including the urban and agricultural areas, covers a total of 32,592 hectares.
 It is located on the eastern slopes of the Cordillera de Vilcabamba mountain range bordering the rivers Apurimac and Urubamba.

-There have been ten living areas and two different ecoregions within the sanctuary.
-Among these, the most important are ecologically Andean grasslands, tall dwarf forests, and the high forest (or yunga), including cloud forest and mountain brow.
-This immense diversity of habitat, at the same time, has led to an amazing diversity of flora and fauna.
-In fact, the sanctuary has most biodiverse ecosystems that surround it and a lot of native species that deserve protection.
+The Machu Picchu UNESCO Historic Sanctuary spreads over an area of 32,592 hectares.
+Within this protected zone are important ecological regions, including the Andean grasslands, tall dwarf forests, and the high forest (or yunga), including cloud forest and mountain brow.
+This immense diversity of habitat, at the same time, has led to an amazing assortment of flora and fauna.